 10 of the World’s Most Notorious Whitewater Rapids

 How do you choose the world’s most notorious rapids, when arguably, there’s an infamous rapid on every great whitewater run on the planet?
 Well, to us, it comes down to the rapids that leave lasting impressions and hook people on rafting for life.
-They’re the incredible rides we never forget.
+The best whitewater rapids are the incredible rides we never forget.
 They’re the rapids where legends are made.
 So we polled some pros, and these ten whitewater favorites made the cut…

 1) Terminator – Futaleufú River, Chile: With five Class V rapids, the Futaleufú is known for its big water, but it’s Terminator that’s considered the biggest and baddest of them all.
 In fact, many pros say it’s the most challenging commercially run rapid in the world.
 And when asked about this long and technically challenging rapid, our guides say Terminator has every feature that will make your belly groan: Towering waves, pummeling holes, massive black boulders strewn everywhere…all embraced by brooding cliffs and echoing thunder.
 Even the “cheat run” on river left is bigger than anything you’ve ever run.

-4) Lava Falls – Colorado River through the Grand Canyon, Arizona: Speaking of the Grand Canyon, this list wouldn’t be complete without mentioning Lava Falls, the biggest rapid in the canyon and definitely the most fabled.
+4) Lava Falls – Colorado River through the Grand Canyon, Arizona: Speaking of Grand Canyon, no “best whitewater rapids” list would be complete without mentioning Lava Falls, the biggest rapid in the canyon and definitely the most fabled.
 Navigating through a maelstrom of whitewater as the river falls 37 feet over the span of several hundred yards, paddlers pretend they’re in control as they try to avoid Big Black Rock and boat-flipping Ledge Hole for any hope of making it to Tequila Beach for post-Lava celebrations.
 Rated Class 10 (the highest degree of difficulty in the Grand Canyon), Lava can be twenty of the scariest (and best) seconds of an entire Grand Canyon rafting trip for guides and passengers alike.

 5) Godzilla – Rio Upano River, Ecuador: When it comes to the “River of the Sacred Waterfalls” deep in the Andes Mountains, Godzilla is the most memorable rapid on the Rio Upano, according to Peter Grubb of ROW Adventures.
 “It’s in a deep and dramatic jungle canyon with high waterfalls plummeting in from both sides of the river, making for a wave train that boasts 15-foot waves when flows are in the 15-25,000 cfs range,” he describes.
 “As you run this rapid you have to be working from right to left, without getting caught in strong eddy lines on left, so that when you come out of the train of waves you are on the left side of an almost river-wide hole!”